sqlxpert/lights-off-aws/README.md

 starting, rebooting and stopping EC2 instances and RDS databases.
 As of March, 2025, it is integrated with AWS Backup, leveraging the security and management benefits (including backup retention lifecycle policies) but offering a simple alternative to backup plans.

-Despite adding features over time, I have been able to reduce the number of lines of Python code for the AWS Lambda functions from 775 to 530.
-I had gotten the core CloudFormation YAML template from approximately 2,140 lines down to 800, but that number has crept up to 830 in 2025.
-New parameters for AWS Backup are the main culprit.
-AWS Lambda advanced logging controls reduced IAM policy lines but added configuration lines.
+Despite adding features over time, I have been able to reduce the number of lines of code for the AWS Lambda functions and the core CloudFormation template.

 |Year|Python Lines|CloudFormation YAML Lines|
 |:---:|:---:|:---:|